Ninamahdawe/SVGArtistryHub/README.md

 After installation, you can use the SVGArtistry Hub Generator from the command line.
 Create a New SVG Hub

+## Test

+The SVGArtistry Hub Generator includes dedicated tests for each shape.

+- To run these shape tests, open your terminal and execute the following command:
+- jest

 ## Github